yiminghe/concurrent-runner/README.md

-# concurrent-async
+# concurrent-runner
-make async run  concurrently by limit
+run async function concurrently by concurrency and priority